HaiseKen05/ESP32Doorbell/README.md

 -------------------------------------------------------------------------------------------

 # Important!
+-  Place 100 µF Capacitor and 0.1 µF Ceramic Capacitor in parallel with the MB-102 5V and GND to smooth out power fluctuations.
+-  DFPlayer Mini Module is sensitive to power fluctuations.
 -  The ESP32 requires a "middleman" for both the Sender and Receiver to communicate, use either your home network or a dedicated router for this.
 -  The sound quality of the speaker may have a humming noise when setting the volume from the PAM8403 to max.
 -  When playing the ringtone on max volume, you may experience cracking noises from the speaker use a film capacitor instead of an electrolytic one on the PAM8403 Input.